-- "If my age doesn’t convince you that my opinion matters, at least consider that I am your grandfather and I love you dearly."
+- "If my age doesn't convince you that I know what I'm talking about, at least consider that I am your grandfather and I only want the best for you."

 - "If you're still unsure, please consider that my advanced degree and field work speak for themselves."

 Using logos means reasoning with your audience, providing them with facts and statistics, or making historical and literal analogies:

 - "The data is perfectly clear: this investment has consistently turned a profit year-over-year, even in spite of market declines in other areas."

 - "Ladies and gentlemen of the jury: we have not only the fingerprints, the lack of an alibi, a clear motive, and an expressed desire to commit the robbery… We also have video of the suspect breaking in.
 The case could not be more open and shut."